 Consuming foods high in omega-3 fatty acids has been shown to confer excellent health benefits.
 For example, postmenopausal women who ate 30g of flaxseed per day reduced their risk of cardiovascular disease as seen by lowered LDL cholesterol levels (8).

-However, other studies are not as conclusive about whether increase your omega-3 intake can improve symptoms like hot flashes and severe night sweats (9, 10).
+However, other studies are not as conclusive about whether increasing your omega-3 intake can improve symptoms like hot flashes and severe night sweats (9, 10).

 It may still be worth testing increasing your omega-3 intake to see whether it helps menopausal symptoms.